MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 Next thing is to gather all needed components.
 In case of our plugin we need to have *rsync* installed.
 It is a standard component of the Raspberry Pi OS *BUT* it's better to mention this in the plugin requirements and documentation.
 The rest is already embedded in ePiframe: Pillow for Python image processing, ImageMagick for command line image processing, Flask for API and website related things and Pandas for photo collection handling.

-If there are more prerequisites needed for your plugin, i.e. external API's, sites, modules, projects - mention in the documentation how to install/configure them and if they have limitations or price.
+If there are more prerequisites needed for your plugin, i.e. external API's, sites, modules, projects - mention in the documentation how to install/configure them and whether they have limitations or price.

 Let's install rsync:
 ```